 As already mentioned, the Builder is not allowed to modify the design, the solutions, and the specifications of the design.

 The Site Director is the technical representative of the Owner.
 His/her role is to supervise the proper conformity of the construction works with the design documents.
-Even if the Site Director (as an architect or engineer himself) notices a design fault, the lack of necessary details, or design’s mismatches, he/she also is not allowed to provide solutions, details, or modifications of the design documents.
+Even if the Site Director (as an architect or engineer himself) notices a design fault, the lack of necessary details, or design mismatches, he/she also is not allowed to provide solutions, details, or modifications to the design documents.

-The Site Director should notify the Design Team Leader on the problems the Builder encountered and ask for necessary Site Orders to correct, modify, or detail the Design Documents.
+The Site Director notifies the Design Team Leader of the problems the Builder encountered.
+Then he/she asks for Site Orders to correct, modify, or detail the Design Documents.

 The Quality Control System is based on the Determining Phases Program, provided by each design specialist.